codeMonkeyHopeful/movie-sync/README.md

 # Movie Sync

-**Can be used on any files, not just movies!**
+**Can be used on any files, not just movies! (that totally aren't on a hosting site on a server somewhere...)**

-A bash script to **deduplicate** and **sync** movie directories between local and remote machines.
+A bash script to **deduplicate** and **sync** directories between local and remote machines.
 Easy UI in the terminal to simplify user transfers.

 **Do you**

 - Hate downloading/using another program to only FTP?
 - Having duplicates in your data?
 - Need to move files from your local to a remote server?

 Well strap in because Movie Sync has got you covered!